eusi/TwitchStreamer-Alfred-Workflow/README.md

 * `twcover`: download and convert game covers (optional, you only have to use it once you want to download many new game covers)

-* opens the selected stream in VLC (Livestreamer required)

 * example: `tw star` finds streamer like "starman" and "starcraft" streams